MicrosoftDocs/Contribute/Contribute/how-to-write-docs-auth-pack.md

 |Video        |`insertVideo`     |Add an embedded video.|
 |Preview      |`previewTopic`    |Preview the active topic in a side-by-side window using the DocFX extension.
 If the DocFX extension is not installed or is installed but disabled, the topic will not render.

-## How to Assign Keyboard Shortcuts
+## How to assign keyboard shortcuts

 1. Type `CTRL+K` then `CTRL+S` to open the Keyboard Shortcuts list.
 1. Search for the command, such as `formatBold`, for which you want to create a custom keybinding.